 3. Session expiration date

-Studio Session hosts can close a Session manually once they have finished working in a Session.
+Session hosts can close a Session manually once they have finished working.
 Once a Session is closed, the files contained within that Session will no longer be available in Studio.

 Hosts can also configure a Studio Session to have an expiration date, removing the need to manually close the Session.
 The expiration date can be set up when creating the Session, or afterwards.
 Once the expiration date is set, it can be changed as needed.